dogankayra/SentinelxWebSite.github.io/README.md

 ## English

 ### Overview
 SentinelX Web Application is designed to make it easy for users to contact the SentinelX team.
-Users can send messages via the contact form, and these messages are stored in a MySQL database.
+Users can send messages via the contact form, and these messages are stored in a database.
 News for the team can also be shared and stored in the database.
 Information about team members can be viewed through the application.

 ### Project Structure
 The project is organized as follows: